The application portal for 2024 Catalyst Awards will open in fall 2023 with a deadline in February 2024.

 Only one application per person, per year.
 Successful applicants will not be eligible for subsequent Catalyst Awards.

-Faculty may request up to $75,000, with an award term of award term of one to two years.
+Faculty may request up to $75,000, with an award term of one to two years.
 Proposals in energy aligned with the initiatives of the Ralph O’Connor Sustainable Energy Institute (energyinstitute.jhu.edu/initiatives) may request up to $125,000.
 Support may be used for PI salary, to hire graduate students, postdoctoral fellows or technicians, equipment, travel, and/or consumables.
 Applicants must describe a credible plan to make substantial progress toward their aims with one year of funding.
 Include fringe on all salary funding requests.
 We highly recommend that your departmental administrator reviews your budget for accuracy.
 2023 awards will be announced in late spring and award funding will start on 7/1/2023.

 Applications will consist of five elements: